Upgrade Traditional Holiday Mac + Cheese With This Modernized Gnocchi Recipe

 Hosting a holiday dinner party?
 When you’re forming your own traditions, start by riffing on classic recipes like this mac and cheese.
 Our fancy AF gnocchi side dish is loaded with three kinds of cheese and will make every carb lover give thanks.
 Read on for the recipe.

-Gnocchi Mac + Cheese
+Gnocchi Mac + Cheese RECIPE

 - 5 cups (3 1-ounce packages) fresh potato gnocchi